-As variable generation's output depends on their fuel source availability, wind farm generation is limited by the wind speed, and solar farms are limited by solar irradiance.
+As variable generation's output depends on fuel source availability, wind farm generation is limited by the wind speed, and solar farms are limited by solar irradiance.

-AEMO considered a range of requirements for the selection of preferred REZs.
+AEMO considers a range of requirements for the selection of preferred REZs.
 This section presents the methodology applied to determine resource quality, potential wind and solar generation capacity, transmission investment to develop REZs, projected network losses and diversity of renewable generation within the region and across REZs.

-4.3.2 Renewable Resource quality
+4.3.2 Renewable resource quality

-The resource quality for potential REZs is based on mesoscale wind flow modelling at a height of 150 m above ground level (typical wind turbine height), while Global Horizontal Irradiance (GHI) and Direct Normal Irradiance (DNI) data from the Bureau of Meteorology (BOM) were used to assess solar resource quality.
-This information has been provided by DNV-GL.
+The resource quality for potential REZs is based on mesoscale wind flow modelling at a height of 150 m above ground level (typical wind turbine height), while Global Horizontal Irradiance (GHI) and Direct Normal